zhangjinshui-nerveee/nerveee-web/source/_posts/brst_review.md

 Noninvasive brain stimulation (NIBS) techniques, such as transcranial magnetic stimulation (TMS) and transcranial direct current stimulation (tDCS), have revolutionized neuroscience.
 These methods influence brain activity without the need for surgical intervention, making them attractive options for research and therapy.

 ## Advantages of Noninvasive Techniques:
-- Safety: Since these methods don39t require incisions or implants, the risks associated with infection, bleeding, or anesthesia are virtually eliminated.
+- Safety: Since these methods don't require incisions or implants, the risks associated with infection, bleeding, or anesthesia are virtually eliminated.
 - Accessibility: Noninvasive tools are often more cost-effective and can be used in outpatient settings, expanding their reach to more patients.
 - Flexibility: NIBS can be applied repeatedly without long recovery times, allowing for continuous or adaptive treatment strategies.